Input-output equivalence and identifiability: some simple generalizations of the differential algebra approach: Introduction

 \section{Introduction}

 Identifiability analysis addresses the question of whether it is possible to uniquely recover the parameters from a given set of data.
-This problem can be broken into two broad (and sometimes overlapping) categories---practical or numerical identifiability identifiability, which incorporates the practical estimation issues of noise and bias, and structural identifiability, which considers a best-case scenario when the data are assumed to be known completely (i.e. smooth, noise-free and known for every time point).
-Structural identifiability is a necessary condition for parameter estimation with noisy data, and can yield information about how to reparameterize the model when it is unidentifiable.
+This problem can be broken into two broad (and sometimes overlapping) categories---practical or numerical identifiability, which incorporates practical estimation issues such as sampling times, noise, and bias, and structural identifiability, which considers a best-case scenario when the data are assumed to be known completely (i.e. smooth, noise-free, and known for every time point in the case of differential equation models).
+Structural identifiability is a necessary condition for parameter estimation with real data, and can yield information about how to reparameterize the model when it is unidentifiable.

 Many different approaches to structural identifiability analysis have been developed \cite{Bellu2007, Chappell1998, Cobelli1980, Pohjanpalo1978}.
-However, the computational intensity of many methods makes applications beyond relatively simple models more challenging \cite{Saccomani2003}.
+However, the computational intensity of many methods makes applications beyond relatively simple models challenging \cite{Saccomani2003}.
 For linear models, identifiability can be determined globally via a transfer function approach and other linear algebra methods \cite{Bellman1970, Cobelli1980, DiStefano1983}.
-One successful approach to identifiability for polynomial and rational function ordinary differential equation (ODE) models is via differential algebra \cite{Bellu2007, Ljung1994, Saccomani2003}, which can be used to determine not only the overall identifiability of the model, but in the case of model unidentifiability, also uncovers identifiable parameter combinations and reparameterizations of the model in terms of these combinations \cite{Meshkat2009}.
-In general these combinations are not unique and can be found in a range of different forms, although using Gr\"{o}bner bases one can find a `simplest' set of combinations denoted the canonical set \cite{Meshkat2009}.
+One successful approach to identifiability for polynomial and rational function ordinary differential equation (ODE) models is via differential algebra \cite{Bellu2007, Ljung1994, Saccomani2003}, which can be used to determine not only the overall identifiability of the model, as well as the identifiable parameter combinations in the case of model unidentifiability, which can be used to find reparameterizations of the model in terms of these combinations \cite{Meshkat2009}.